Unfair Property/Casualty Claims Settlement Practices

 18. "Third party claimant" means any person asserting a claim against any person holding insured status under a policy or certificate of an insurer.

-20. “Written communications” includes all correspondence, regardless of source or type that is materially related to the handling of the claim.
+20. “Written communications” means all correspondence, regardless of source or type that is materially related to the handling of the claim.

 2.4 File and Record Documentation